binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 If you'd like to dive deeper, here are two resources I found useful to understand the topic.
-The [first] is a presentation by one of the Cassandra developers discussing their metrics implementation.
+The [first] is a presentation by one of the DataStax developers discussing the metrics implementation.
 I thought it was particularly nice of him to go through the changes through history, which helped with the version I was looking for.
-While he seems to throw some shade on the usefulness of Dropwizard's Histogram (quantiles), I don't fully agree since a) the Cassandra replacement is a histogram, which is not apples-to-apples and not as easily consumable by Datadog, and b) they were more interested in the storage size of the data structure for historical tracking, which is not such a concern since it should be done outside Cassandra anyway with a collector like Datadog.
+While he seems to throw some shade on the usefulness of Dropwizard's Histogram (quantiles), a) the Cassandra replacement has a number of its own issues, one of which is that it's not easily consumable by Datadog and therefore not very useful, and b) they were more interested in the storage size of the data structure for historical tracking, which is not such a concern in the first place since it should be done outside Cassandra anyway with a collector like Datadog.

 The [second] is a presentation by the developer of the Dropwizard metrics library.
 While this one ranges over more topics than I'm